archcraft-os/documentation/blog/2021/07-20-post-bspwm.md

 Gtk/CursorThemeName "Pear"
 ```

 - Restart the `xsettingsd` daemon.
-Have a look at [this](https://github.com/derat/xsettingsd/wiki/Settings) for all available options.
+Have a look at [xsettingsd wiki](https://github.com/derat/xsettingsd/wiki/Settings) for all available options.